 From my perspective, there is a large opportunity for IT and business leaders to drive true enterprise social collaboration with the right tools and processes.
 But, technology is just one piece of the puzzle.
 Social collaboration tools are just that – tools.
-Forward-looking companies should analyse what they consider to be “social collaboration” in their business and look to promote enterprise social collaboration with the right tools to yield faster, more productive teams.
+Forward-looking companies should analyze what they consider to be “social collaboration” in their business and look to promote enterprise social collaboration with the right tools to yield faster, more productive teams.
 For more detail, I’ve included the full report of our findings below.
 You can also visit the Avanade website with additional resources and more insights into the survey.

 Download the Whitepaper

-André is general manager of Avanade’s Netherlands subsidiary, which he started in 2004.
-In addition, he leads Avanade’s Global Service Line for Collaboration, which includes approximately 2,000 professionals (including off-shore) that help our clients in strategy, design, implementation and managed services in the collaboration space.
+André is general manager of Avanade’s Netherlands subsidiary which he started in 2004.
+In addition, he leads Avanade’s Global Service Line for Collaboration, which includes approximately 2,000 professionals (including off shore) that help our clients in strategy, design, implementation and managed services in the collaboration space.
 Achieved benefits include: productivity increases due to better (virtual) collaboration, consistent document management and workflow, integration of speech video data and presence information, less travel and integration of social networks and concepts.
 Previously, André was a vice president at Capgemini.
 He is a passionate boating and car racing enthusiast.